-- 1. Which of the following may be perpetrators of elder financial exploitation?
-Select all that apply. - a.
-Family members and caregivers - b.
-Friends or neighbors - c.
-Telephone and mail scammers - d.
-Financial advisers - 2.
-What is true of a durable power of attorney (POA)?
-Select all that apply. - a.
+1. Which of the following may be perpetrators of elder financial exploitation?
+Select all that apply.

+- a.
+Family members and caregivers

+- b.
+Friends or neighbors

+- c.
+Telephone and mail scammers

+- d.
+Financial advisers

+2. What is true of a durable power of attorney (POA)?
+Select all that apply.

+- a.
 It remains in place if you become incapacitated. - b.
 It allows the person you select to make financial decisions on your behalf. - c.
 It cannot be changed. - d.
-No one else can monitor the actions of your designated POA. - 3.
-If you receive a call or an email from someone claiming to be in trouble and in need of emergency funds, what should you do?
-Select all that apply. - a.
+No one else can monitor the actions of your designated POA.

+3. If you receive a call or an email from someone claiming to be in trouble and in need of emergency funds, what should you do?
+Select all that apply.

+- a.
 Call the individual at a known home or cell phone number to verify that the need is legitimate. - b.
 Immediately wire funds to the account number provided. - c.
 If the call is from a hospital or law enforcement agency, look up the number of the institution and call the number you find. - d.
-Hang up immediately. - 4.
-Your bank will never send you an email asking you to verify your account number or any other identifying information. - a.
+Hang up immediately.

+4. Your bank will never send you an email asking you to verify your account number or any other identifying information.

+- a.
 True - b.
+False

-False - 5.
-Where can you check a financial adviser's background?
+5. Where can you check a financial adviser's background?

 - a.
 FINRA BrokerCheck

 - b.
 Social Security Administration

 - c.
 State Securities Regulator

 - d.
 Federal Trade Commission

-- 6. Which forms of identification should you have readily available in case of emergency?
+6. Which forms of identification should you have readily available in case of emergency?

 - a.
 Driver's License

 - b.
 Insurance Card

 - c.
 Social Security Card

 - d.
 Passport

 - e.
 Birth Certificate

-- 7. What can you do to prepare financially for a disaster?
+7. What can you do to prepare financially for a disaster?

 - a.
-Set up automatic bill payments.

-- b.
-Know where to find important documentation in an emergency.

-- c.
-Review insurance information regularly to ensure you have adequate coverage.
+Set up automatic bill payments. - b.
+Know where to find important documentation in an emergency. - c.
+Review insurance information regularly to ensure you have adequate coverage. - d.

-- d.
 All of the above.

-- 8. What practices should you avoid in selecting someone to repair your roof?
+8. What practices should you avoid in selecting someone to repair your roof?

 - a.
-Getting three bids in writing from local established contractors.

-- b.
-Using contractors who come to your door and tell you they are working for a neighbor.

-- c.
-Asking if the contractor has the required licenses and getting license numbers.
+Getting three bids in writing from local established contractors. - b.
+Using contractors who come to your door and tell you they are working for a neighbor. - c.
+Asking if the contractor has the required licenses and getting license numbers. - d.

-- d.
 Paying in advance.

-- 9. Match these items with the best place to keep them:
+9. Match these items with the best place to keep them:

-- 1 Birth certificate 5 Emergency evacuation bag
+Birth certificate Emergency evacuation bag

-- 2 Medical care directives 1 Safe-deposit box
+Medical care directives

+Passport

+Important contracts

+Safe-deposit box

-- 3 Passport 2 Fireproof safe
+Fireproof safe

-- 4 Important contracts 3 Fireproof safe
+Fireproof safe

-- 5 Items you may need in an emergency 4 Safe-deposit box
+Safe-deposit box

+Safe-deposit box

+Money Smart for Older Adults